marvinrobot42/ssd1306-i2c/README.md

 I wanted to add a LCD display to my home automation environmental sensor IoT creation but I could not find a crate for the SSD1306 that depends on embedded-hal 1.0.
 It needs to have several devices on one I2C bus and since my sensors are embedded-hal 1.0 based the SSD1306 crate needs to be also.
-So I did a quick job of migrating James's SH1106 crate from embedded-hal 0.2.x to 1.0.
+So I did a quick job of migrating James's SH1106 crate from embedded-hal 0.2.x to 1.0, and modified it for the SSD1306 LCD.
 Why start with SH1106 instead of his SSD1306 create: because the SH1106 seemed more modern and does not depend on other embedded-hal 0.2 crates like display-interface-i2c (which is four years old now).
-Note that this ssd1306-i2c crate does not support SH1106 display because the display initializes are not compatible.
+Note that this ssd1306-i2c crate does not support SH1106 display because the display initialization is not compatible.

 My Sparkfun SSD1306 LCD (LCD-23453) only supports I2C so I could not work with or test SPI.